wiresjs/wires-forever/README.md

 ```

 Forever has to be installed on your system.
-Simple and effortless solution to launch your apps on external server.
+Simple and elegant solution to launching your apps on external server.
 Before launching, script kills existing process
-(to ensure proper restart)
+(to ensure proper restart).